Maurice Müller (politician)

 Maurice Müller (born 6 March 1983) is a German politician (Bündnis 90/Die Grünen) and parliamentarian at Bremische Bürgerschaft.

 Biography

 Müller was born and raised at Kassel.
 After his high school exam, Müller studied political sciences, legal sciences and North American history at Universität Erfurt and concluded with the title of Bachelor of Arts in 2006.
-Müller continued in studying political communication at university of Bielefeld and European Studies at Sciences Po in Paris.
+Müller continued in studying political communication at Bielefeld University and European Studies at Sciences Po in Paris.
 He was nominated for programme Europa Intensiv which included a one-year training and an internship at the Representation of Hesse to the EU in Brussels.
 Müller wrote his master thesis about "Europeanization" and finished in 2010.
 In addition, he was involved in a communications and sustainability project at Commerzbank in Frankfurt.
 The project was organised by the talent organisation Campus of Excellence.

 Müller is married and lives in Geestemünde at Bremerhaven.

 Political activities

 Müller was a member and committee member of Green Youth (Germany) at Kassel and became a member of Green Party.
 In 2012 he moved to the Green Party in Bremerhaven.
 He also became a committee member for several periods.